asiftunga/asiftunga/README.md

 - 👋 Hi, I’m @asiftunga
-- 👀 I’m interested in Web and Game development, graphics programming and bit of everything...
+- 👀 I’m interested in Web, Game development & Graphics programming and bit of everything...
 - 🌱 I’m currently learning Js,React,Express
 - 💞️ I love creating new things and turning my ideas into reality with coding.
 - 📫 You can reach me through my website : http://asiftunga.me